Money here, money there – it can go so quickly!

 However, most budgets only take into account the things you usually spend each month.

-This is where a sinking fund comes in.
+This is where a sinking fund comes into your monthly budget.

 What’s a sinking fund?